 How can we study the mantle?

-As I said earlier, most of what we know about the mantle comes from seismological studies.
-When big earthquakes take place, the waves propagate throughout the Earth, carrying with them information from the layers they pass through – including the mantle.
+As mentioned earlier, most of what we know about the mantle comes from seismological studies.
+When big earthquakes take place, the waves propagate throughout the Earth, carrying with them information from the layers they pass through - including the mantle.
 Furthermore, modern simulations in the lab showed how minerals likely behave at those temperatures and pressures, and we also have indirect gravitational and magnetic information, as well as studies on magma and crystals found on the surface.
 But the bulk of the information comes from seismic analysis.

 Seismic waves, just like light waves, reflect, refract and diffract when they meet a boundary - that's how we know where the crust ends and where the mantle begins, and the same goes for the mantle and the core.
 The waves also behave differently depending on different properties, such as density and temperature.